-On July 2, 2014, a purported class action lawsuit was filed against one of our subsidiaries by Jason Lofstedt, a former employee of one our subsidiaries.
+On July 2, 2014, a purported class action lawsuit was filed against one of the Company's subsidiaries by Jason Lofstedt, a former employee of one of the Company's subsidiaries.
 The lawsuit was filed in the California Superior Court, County of Riverside.
 The complaint alleges, among other things, violations of the California Labor Code, failure to pay overtime, failure to provide meal and rest periods, and violations of California's Unfair Competition Law.
 The complaint seeks, among other relief, collective and class certification of the lawsuit, unspecified damages, costs and expenses, including attorneys' fees, and such other relief as the Court might find just and proper.
-In addition, more recently, several other purported class action lawsuits based on similar claims and seeking similar damages were filed against the subsidiary: on October 30, 2015 in the California Superior Court, County of San Bernardino by Jazmin Dabney, a former subsidiary employee; on November 3, 2015, in the United States District Court, Eastern District of California by Clara Manchester, a former subsidiary assistant manager.
-We believe our subsidiary has meritorious defenses to each of the claims in these lawsuits and we are prepared to vigorously defend the allegations therein.
-There can be no assurance, however, that our subsidiary will be successful, and an adverse resolution of any one of these lawsuits could have a material adverse effect on our consolidated financial position and results of operations in the period in which one or all of these lawsuits are resolved.
-We are not presently able to reasonably estimate potential losses, if any, related to the lawsuits.
+In addition, several other purported class action lawsuits based on similar claims and seeking similar relief were filed against the subsidiary: on October 30, 2015 in the California Superior Court, County of San Bernardino by Jazmin Dabney, a former subsidiary employee; on November 3, 2015 in the United States District Court, Eastern District of California by Clara Manchester, a former subsidiary employee; and on November 30, 2015 in the California Superior Court, County of Yolo by Tanner Maginnis, a current subsidiary assistant manager.
+On May 6, 2016, the parties of all four pending cases reached a Memorandum of Understanding For Three Settlement Classes regarding the class action lawsuits.
+Under the terms of the agreement, we agreed to pay an immaterial amount to purported class members, plaintiffs' attorneys' fees, Private Attorney General Act payments, and costs of administering the settlement.
+The Memorandum of Agreement contains no admission of wrongdoing.
+The terms and conditions of the parties' settlement agreement have received preliminary approval from California Superior Courts.
+We maintained an appropriate accrual in accrued expenses for this settlement in our Consolidated Balance Sheets as of December 27, 2016.